-A variety of winter vegetables gives the broth for this classic Jewish soup an deep flavor.
-A few green onions may be used instead of the leek. —Taste of Home Test Kitchen, Milwaukee, Wisconsin
+A variety of winter vegetables gives the broth for this classic Jewish soup a deep flavor.
+You can use a few green onions instead of the leek. —Taste of Home Test Kitchen

 Featured In: 54 Amazing Ways to Love Winter Veggies